Suspect shot dead after throwing Molotov cocktails at police station

 Suspect shot dead after throwing Molotov cocktails at North Carolina police station

-The suspect allegedly threw multiple explosives in the station’s parking lot, setting two police cars on fire
+The suspect allegedly threw multiple explosives into the station’s parking lot, setting two police cars on fire

 A man in Raleigh, North Carolina has been shot dead after he threw multiple Molotov cocktails outside a police station, authorities say.

-According to Raleigh Police, the suspect set two police cars on fire with the homemade explosives.
-After he began throwing them at officers, police say, four officers finally shot him.
+According to Raleigh Police, the suspect set two police cars on fire with homemade explosives.
+After he began throwing the devices at police, four officers fired shots at him.

 “The individual continued to throw multiple Molotov cocktails in the parking lot, and eventually towards our officers,” Raleigh Police Chief Estella Patterson said at a press conference.
 “Multiple officers then discharged their weapons, and the individual was struck multiple times.”